-- 10 In your notebook, add the correct negative prefix to each of the adjectives in exercise 9. - 11) In your notebook, rewrite the underlined parts of the sentences, using some of the adjectives from exercises 9 and 10.
-Make any other necessary changes. - 1.
-The swimmer felt no satisfaction after the competition as he came in fourth in the race. - 2 She did not prepare for the race. - 3 My favourite team did not succeed in the finals. - 4 Using steroids is against the law. - 5 The coach's decision to change the team captain had no logic to it. - 6 John is such a brilliant footballer that he simply cannot be replaced by anyone else. - 7 We bought these rackets because they did not cost too - 12 Read the information about steroid abuse among teens below.
+10 In your notebook, add the correct negative prefix to each of the adjectives in exercise 9.

+- II) In your notebook, rewrite the underlined parts of the sentences, using some of the adjectives from exercises 9 and 10.
+Make any other necessary changes. - 1 The swimmer felt no satisfaction was dissatisfied after the competition as he came in fourth in the race. - 2 She did not prepare was unprepared for the race. - 3 My favourite team did not succeed was unsuccessful in the finals. - 4 Using steroids is against the law illegal. - 5 The coach's decision to change the team captain had no logic to it was illogical. - 6 John is such a brilliant footballer that he simply cannot be replaced by anyone else is irreplaceable. - 7 We bought these rackets because they did not cost too much were inexpensive. - 12 Read the information about steroid abuse among teens below.
 In your notebook, write a message for a social campaign billboard to alert young people to the dangers of steroid abuse.
 Include the information below. - explain how dangerous the problem is - say what makes young people turn to performance-enhancing drugs - warn peers about the consequences of taking such drugs - suggest where to turn to for help

-STEROID ABUSE AMONG TEENS/YOUTH (12-19 years old)
+STEROID ABUSE AMONG TEENS/YOUTH

+(12-19 years old)

-Number of teens who use steroids: over 1.5 million
+Y T Number of teens who use steroids: over 1.5 million